BigQuery best practice

 WHERE event_date = backfill_date

-A note on LIMIT
+A note on using LIMIT

 Using GA4 data stored in BigQuery in other tools